ippontech/blog-usa/posts/the-game-of-vue-migrations.md

 vue add typescript
 ```

 **Important note:** The first prompt, "`Use class-style component syntax?`" should be answered "`no`".
-While it is a popular style for writing [TypeScript components](https://vuejs.org/v2/guide/typescript.html) in Vue 2, it is not fully supported in Vue 3 (because of [reasons](https://github.com/vuejs/rfcs/pull/17#issuecomment-494242121)).
+While it is a popular style for writing [TypeScript components](https://vuejs.org/v2/guide/typescript.html) in Vue 2, it is not fully supported in Vue 3 (for a few [reasons](https://github.com/vuejs/rfcs/pull/17#issuecomment-494242121)).
 Without getting too ahead, answering "`no`" will make the [Options API](https://v3.vuejs.org/guide/typescript-support.html#using-with-options-api) and [Composition API](https://v3.vuejs.org/guide/typescript-support.html#using-with-composition-api) implementations easier later on.

 Deleting `HelloWorld.vue` and reverting `App.vue`, one of the first observations in `GameOfLife.vue` is how the "`generateEmptyGrid`" method shows a problem when adding the constructed row to the grid.
 This comes from the incorrect declaration within "`data()`" for the "`grid`" value of "`[[false]]`".